 Specify the actual IP address of the first server constituting the cluster because a management group does not exist right after the installation.

 - 3. The Cluster WebUI starts.
-Click WebManager to create the cluster configuration data. - 4.
-The WebManager starts and the following confirmation window is displayed.

-5. Click Start Cluster Generation Wizard to start the wizard.
+To create the cluster configuration data, select Config Mode from the drop down menu of the tool bar. - 4.
+Click Cluster generation wizard to start the wizard.